How To Use Behavioural Science To Boost Conversions

 “We need to re-align optimisation to the user experience.
-Understanding our users, listening to their feedback and empathising with their needs is the only way to truly understand what needs to be optimised.”
-Dr David Darmanin, Founder & CEO of Hotjar – (from The Growth Strategy That’s Being Ignored).
+Understanding our users, listening to their feedback and empathising with their needs is the only way to truly understand what needs to be optimised.”.

-However, whilst this sounds all well and good, CRO can only be a driver of genuine business growth if it first persuades more visitors to achieve their goals.
+However, whilst this sounds all well and good.
+CRO can only be a driver of genuine business growth if it first persuades more visitors to achieve their goals.
 The business’s goals should of course be aligned to customer goals.
-Think about it, improving awareness, engagement, intent or the overall customer experience doesn’t matter two hoots unless you persuade more users to convert in a profitable and sustainable way.
+Think about it, improving awareness, engagement, intent or the overall customer experience doesn’t matter.
+Unless you persuade more users to convert in a profitable and sustainable way.

 “Conversion rates area a measure of your ability to persuade visitors to take the action you want them to take.
-They’re a reflection of your effectiveness at satisfiying customers.
-For you to achieve your goals, visitors must first achieve theirs.”
-Bryan Eisenberg, Founder & CMO at IdealSpot – – (from The Growth Strategy That’s Being Ignored).
+They’re a reflection of your effectiveness at satisfying customers.
+For you to achieve your goals, visitors must first achieve theirs”.

 Why behavioural Economics?

 Marketers can use behavioural economics to design strategies for behavioural change.
 Neuroscience is making great advances in understanding how our brains respond to different types of stimulus.
-Most of these factors are largely ignored by the field of economics and yet much of marketing theory has been influenced by economic thinking.
+Most of these factors are largely ignored by the field of economics.
+Yet much of marketing theory has been influenced by economic thinking.
 Behavioural economics though seeks to address these shortcomings and help us better model human behaviour.

 Behavioural economics allows us to gain a deeper understanding of the decision making process and the factors that influence user behaviour.
 So what are the practical implications and how can we use them to improve the persuasiveness of our digital marketing activity?
 Below are six key insights and implications from behavioural economics for CRO.